 The Roman amphitheatre

-Practical tips to visit Syracuse, Sicily and where to stay in Syracuse
+Practical tips for visiting Siracusa and where to stay in Siracusa

 - The best way to visit Syracuse Sicily is on foot and bus.
 The public bus connecting Ortigia to the archaeological park departs from immediately outside Ortigia and costs 1 Euro (ticket machine on the bus).